rustiebeats/pinboard-show-url/README.md

 A Tampermonkey/Violentmonkey userscript that displays the destination URL as a visible, clickable link beneath each bookmark title on [Pinboard](https://pinboard.in).

-## Screenshot

-> Before: only the title is shown
-> After: the destination URL appears below it in smaller muted text
+> Before: only the title is shown <br> After: the destination URL appears below it in smaller muted text

 ## Works on